Pumpkin Babka with Cinnamon Pecan Swirl

 Method

-Then, in the bowl of a stand mixer, add all the ingredients except for the butter and mix for around 5 to begin developing the gluten.
+1. Mix for around 5 to begin developing the gluten, then add in the butter.
 Fat slows down gluten development so I wait to add the butter til after it’s been mixing a while.

 sugar syrup being brushed on pumpkin babka.